wbcmedia/wbcmedia.github.io/draft.md

 - Gideon and Candice leave stage-left

-- [ ] Make a copy of this light scene and make it more stormy and dramatic

 - The lights dim, the sounds of the storm start to be heard

 **_Hildegaard_** : Norman... stop your vitchcraft viz ze lights.